 Giallo horror refers to a specific subset of Italian horror films made primarily in the 1970's.
 The films often revolve around gruesome and elaborate murders with stylish sets and garish colors.
 The origins of the genre come from Alfred Hitchcock and the yellow(giallo) paperback thrillers popular with readers.
 In the 1970s these outrageous films exploded with titles like A Lizard in a Woman's Skin, but then declined in the 1980's.
 While visually stunning they often overlooked character and plot development, and instead spent more time focused on the aesthetic qualities of the film.
-Today you can still see their influence on John Carpenter, Brian De Palma, and such modern films as Berberian Sound Studio.
+Today you can still see their influence on John Carpenter, Brian De Palma, and such modern films as Berberian Sound Studioopens a new window.

-Blood and Black Lace (on order) that pushed the stylistic boundaries of the genre further with its ostentatious colors and aesthetic choices.: The giallo genre begins here with Mario Bava's atmospheric thriller about a women named Nora who travels to Rome and witnesses a murder.
+Blood and Black Laceopens a new window (on order) that pushed the stylistic boundaries of the genre further with its ostentatious colors and aesthetic choices.: The giallo genre begins here with Mario Bava's atmospheric thriller about a women named Nora who travels to Rome and witnesses a murder.
 However, no one believes her since there is no body, but soon enough people are murdered and Nora might be the next victim.
 This was Bava's final black and white film, and it was his 1964 film

-Deep Red: This 1975 Giallo film is often agreed upon as the pinnacle of the sub-genre.
+Deep Redopens a new window: This 1975 Giallo film is often agreed upon as the pinnacle of the sub-genre.
 For this go around an English pianist is in Rome when he witnesses the murder of a psychic late at night by a figure in a brown leather jacket wearing black leather gloves(a common motif in the sub-genre.)
 As more people are murdered Argento's roving camera continues to find new and inventive ways to shock audiences, including the some of the most shocking deaths in cinema history.